ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 #### Local disk storage (NSX-V only)
 {: #vc_vcenterserveroverview-local-disk-storage}

-The local disks option, available to the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor Bare Metal configuration only, offers customized configurations with various options for disk count and disk type.
+The local disks option, available to the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor bare metal configuration only, offers customized configurations with various options for disk count and disk type.

 ### Licenses (IBM-provided or BYOL) and fees
 {: #vc_vcenterserveroverview-license-and-fee}